forrestguice/SuntimesWidget/README.md

 * displays the sun's current position, and its position at sunrise, sunset, and noon.
 * displays the moon's current position, and its position at moonrise and moonset.
 * can set an alarm for the next sunrise or sunset (or other rising/setting event).
-* can provide the Calendar app with custom calendars (moon phase, solstice, and equinox events).
 * can display the configured location on a map (requires a map application) and configure the location from a map (using geo intent).

 The app: